ansible-community/antsibull-docutils/README.md

 antsibull-docutils is covered by the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html).

+## Docutils support

+In CI, compatibility with docutils 0.18+ is tested.
+Older versions of docutils might work as well, depending on your use-case.
+The tests do not pass for 0.16 and 0.17, as these versions emit different IDs and HTML (for tables).
+0.16 also handles code blocks differently, and they will not be emitted with the MarkDown renderer.

 ## Development

 Install and run `nox` to run all tests.
 That's it for simple contributions!